dlang/DIPs/DIPs/1NNN-RA.md

     assert(a == [c, c, c]);
 }
 ```
-It fails because the it calls the non-safe `Object.opEquals` method in a safe function.
+It fails because the non-safe `Object.opEquals` method is called in a safe function.
 In fact, just comparing 2 classes with no user-defined opEquals - `assert (c == c)` - will issue an error in @safe code: "`@safe` function `D main` cannot call `@system` function `object.opEquals`".

-To make this work, a new root of all classes(in our case `ProtoObject`) and the `Equals` interface are needed, as well as an implementation for a mixin template that provides the implementation for opEquals.
+To make it work, a new root of all classes (in our case `ProtoObject`) and the `Equals` interface are needed, as well as an implementation for a mixin template that provides the implementation for opEquals.
 Then the `C` class must inherit from them and it must contain the mixin template as a field:
 ```D
 class C : ProtoObject, Equals
 {